FinityEx/spring-react-history-of-mine/README.md

 # [WIP] history-of-mine

-Backend REST API that serves creating and expanding known family tree.
+Full fledged web app based on REST API backend created with Spring/Spring Boot and frontend side created with React, which serves creating and expanding known family tree.

 # Features

--Create family tree by registering or logging via Google and adding details about family members
+-Create family tree with details and personal notes about each member

--Get an overview of family members origins with help of Google Maps and automatic pins marking villages and cities
+-Get an overview of family members origins with help of Google Maps and pins marking villages and cities

--Find matches between own ancestors and anstestors of other users (provided they allow it)
+-Find matches between own ancestors and anstestors of other users

--Browse for help finding church archivists and their services of finding ancestors in parish records
+-Find information about your local parish records and services

 # Tech stack
+## Backend

 -Spring boot